Hipo/drf-extra-fields/README.md

 + They take the optional parameter `salt` (Django's `SECRET_KEY` imported from setting as default).
 If set the value will be used as the cryptographic salt.
 + They take the optional parameter `password` (`"Non_nobis1solum?nati!sumus"` as default).
 If set the value will be used as the password for encryption. **It is highly recommended to use custom one!!**
-+ It takes the optional parameter `ttl` (None as default).
-If set it manage the number of seconds old a message may be for it to be valid.
-If the message is older than ttl seconds (from the time it was originally created) field will return None and encrypted message will not be enabled for decryption.
++ They take the optional parameter `ttl` (`None` as default).
+If set the value will be used to manage the number of seconds that a message is valid.
+If the message is older than `ttl` seconds (from the time it was originally created) the field will return `None` and the encrypted message will not be able to be decrypted.

  **Example**